The Cape and Islands

 Our Massachusetts criminal defense lawyers are available to represent clients charged with crimes on the Cape and the islands.
 Our firm has been a leader in Massachusetts criminal defense for over 50 years, and our criminal defense attorneys represent clients in every phase of a criminal case.
 We are available to advise clients who believe or know they are under criminal investigation, to represent clients during a criminal case and trial, and to prosecute appeals after conviction.
 Our experienced attorneys can handle all types of cases, from clerk-magistrates hearings where we can work to prevent a criminal charge from issuing, to common criminal charges like drug crimes and drunk driving, to serious felonies includingsex crimes, violent crimes, and white-collar crimes and fraud .
 Whether you have been arrested, called to a grand jury trial, or are hoping to vacate a plea or seal a criminal record, our team of attorneys will use their expertise, intellect, and creativity to protect your rights and fight for your interests.

 Our lawyers are also available to represent clients in Cape Cod, Martha’s Vineyard, and Nantucket employment cases in both state and federal courts.
-Our experienced civil attorneys can assist with employment disputes, civil rights matters, personal injury cases, and family matters.
-We routinely handle employment discrimination matters, negotiating severance and separation packages for employees leaving their jobs, all types of personal injury (including car accidents), and divorce and custody cases.
+Our experienced civil attorneys can assist with employment disputes, civil rights matters.
+We routinely handle employment discrimination matters, negotiating severance and separation packages for employees leaving their jobs.

 Our phones are answered during business hours Monday through Friday from 8:30 a.m. to 6:00 p.m.
 Any messages left with our recording service during non-business hours as well as e-mails sent to our firm will receive prompt responses.

-If you are on Cape Cod, Martha’s Vineyard, or Nantucket, and have been charged with a crime or need an employment or personal injury attorney, call or email us to speak with one of our experienced lawyers.
+If you are on Cape Cod, Martha’s Vineyard, or Nantucket, and have been charged with a crime or need an employment attorney, call or email us to speak with one of our experienced lawyers.